 This office administers research and training revolving funds, campus-wide research initiatives, internal resource allocations and university communications with the Research Corporation of UH.
-The Office of the Vice Chancellor for Research is charged with managing strategic initiatives, research program development, research information systems, research and technology transfer, research commercialization and industrial support, and the university’s relationship with the Office of Research Services.
+The Office of the Vice Provost for Research and Scholarship is charged with managing strategic initiatives, research program development, research information systems, research and technology transfer, research commercialization and industrial support, and the university’s relationship with the Office of Research Services.
 The office also works to identify opportunities for federal research funding and helps UH Mānoa faculty and researchers identify and obtain federal financial support.

 Read the latest research news from the University of Hawaiʻi at Mānoa.

-The OVCR has engaged a consulting firm, The Implementation Group, Inc. (TIG), to assist UH Mānoa faculty with grant proposal development and evaluation.
+The OVPRS has engaged a consulting firm, The Implementation Group, Inc. (TIG), to assist UH Mānoa faculty with grant proposal development and evaluation.
 TIG services are aimed at strengthening faculty members’ grant proposals.
 Please visit UH Mānoa’s InfoReady Review portal to request TIG support.